verge-io/docs/docs/glossary.md

 Sites are the way you connect vergeOS systems together.
 You can have multiple Sites in a single building/rack or at separate physical locations.
 You connect other vergeOS systems for the purposes of replicating snapshots, centralized monitoring and management, and vSAN Repair Server services.

 ### Cloud Snapshots
 A snapshot captures the state of an entity at a particular point in time.
-Snapshots can be used to create point-in-time capture of an entire VeregOS cloud, tenant, an individual virtual machine, or a NAS volume.
+Snapshots can be used to create point-in-time capture of an entire VergeOS cloud, tenant, an individual virtual machine, or a NAS volume.
 Snapshots allow "rolling back" a system, which can be helpful for recovery, development, and testing purposes.

 ### Snapshot Profile
 A snapshot profile defines a schedule for snapshot creation and cleanup.